AdobeDocs/marketo.en/help/marketo/product-docs/web-personalization/working-with-web-campaigns/create-a-new-dialog-web-campaign.md

   </tr>
   <tr>
    <td colspan="1"><strong>Header color</strong></td>
    <td colspan="1">Set the header bar of the dialog to your preferred color.
-The color can be chosen from a color chart or entered as a Hex color code.&nbsp;</td>
+The color can be chosen from a color chart or entered as a Hex color code. </td>
   </tr>
   <tr>
    <td colspan="1"><strong>Content background color </strong></td>
    <td colspan="1">Set the background color of the dialog box to your preferred color.
-The color can be chosen from a color chart or entered as a Hex color code.&nbsp;</td>
+The color can be chosen from a color chart or entered as a Hex color code. </td>
   </tr>
   <tr>
    <td colspan="1"><strong>Dialog title</strong></td>